Get your personal plan match in 2 minutes

 • State mandate penalties.
 In California, Massachusetts, New Jersey, Rhode Island, Vermont, and Washington D.C., health sharing does not satisfy state insurance mandates.
 You may owe a state tax penalty of $695–$2,000+ depending on the state.

 • Not tax-deductible.
 Health sharing contributions cannot be deducted as health insurance premiums for self-employed individuals or itemized deductions.
+By contrast, IRS Publication 969 explains how HSA-compatible plans (like HSA Secure or Zion with a MEC add-on) can still deliver meaningful tax savings even though the sharing contributions themselves are not deductible.

 In practice, established ministries have reliably shared billions in medical expenses over decades.
-CHM has operated since 1981, Medi-Share since 1992.
+CHM has operated since 1981, Medi-Share since 1993.
 No major ministry has failed to share eligible expenses.
 But the legal risk is real, and you should understand it before joining.

 What to do: